-This document contains guidance on the relevant legislation and its application in practice, sets out Natural England's general approach to designation and summarises the relevant governance and statutory procedures.
-It also contains a suggested method for applying the legislation to the practical assessment of landscapes in designation decision-making.
+This document sets out the relevant legislation and its application in practice, outlines Natural England's general approach to designation and summarises the relevant governance and statutory procedures.
+It also describes Natural England's method for applying the legislation to the practical assessment of landscapes under consideration for designation.